labgrid-project/labgrid/doc/configuration.rst

 GpioDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~
-The GpioDigitalOutputDriver writes a digital signal to a GPIO line.
+The :any:`GpioDigitalOutputDriver` writes a digital signal to a GPIO line.

 This driver configures GPIO lines via `the sysfs kernel interface <https://www.kernel.org/doc/html/latest/gpio/sysfs.html>`.
 While the driver automatically exports the GPIO, it does not configure it in any other way than as an output.